getsentry/opentelemetry-collector-contrib/exporter/sentryexporter/README.md

 # Sentry Exporter

-The Sentry Exporter allows you to send traces to [Sentry](https://sentry.io/) as part of the Sentry Performance product.
+The Sentry Exporter allows you to send traces to [Sentry](https://sentry.io/).

 For more details about distributed tracing in Sentry, please view [our documentation](https://docs.sentry.io/performance-monitoring/distributed-tracing/).